Difference Between Utopia and Dystopia

 Citizens are free from fear.
 They live with each other amiably.
 Harmony prevails in this society.
 Utopia believes in the back-to-nature concept.
 They preserve nature and the natural world.

-When it comes to technology, they embrace few innovations of technology that uplift the lifestyle experience or that make work convenient.
+When it comes to technology, they embrace a few innovations that uplift the lifestyle experience or make work convenient.
 But a utopian society never depends completely on technology and its inventions.
 They believe technology is a monster that devours humanity.

 Citizens of Utopia have a moralistic point of view.
 They live an honest life.
 They embrace and embody social ideals.
 Some of the examples of utopian society can be seen in books like “Utopia” by Thomas More and “Gulliver’s Travels” by Jonathan Swift.